-Delhi violence: ‘Investigation targetted towards one end,’ says court, pulls up police
+Delhi violence: ‘Investigation targeted towards one end,’ says court, pulls up police

 Scroll.in examined a few cases closely to find a troubling pattern: often victims of the violence were being prosecuted by the police.
 Many lawyers and activists say the lockdown to contain the coronavirus spread has reduced scrutiny of the police investigation and impaired access to justice for those arrested.

 A large group of feminist activists, including organisations and individuals across the world, issued a statement on Monday against the Delhi Police’s crackdown on students.
 They had also referred to the recent arrest of two members of Pinjra Tod, a women’s rights collective.
-Natasha Narwal and Devangana Kalita, were initially arrested May 23, in connection with a first information report registered on February 24 over the sit-in protest at Jafrabad metro station against the amended citizenship law.
+Natasha Narwal and Devangana Kalita were initially arrested May 23 in connection with a first information report registered on February 24 over the sit-in protest at Jaffrabad metro station against the amended citizenship law.
 Minutes after they were granted bail on May 24, the police re-arrested them in another case of rioting and murder.

 Also read: